-Source: Hall County Assessor and Marvin Planning Consultants 2019 Note: Lines and Aerial may not match.
+Source: Hall County Assessor and Marvin Planning Consultants 2020 Note: Lines and Aerial may not match.

-Based upon these data, an assumption has been made that normal condition and less would constitute less than desirable conditions due to age and conditions.
+Based upon these data, an assumption has been made that average condition and less would constitute less than desirable conditions due to age and conditions.
 It is common for older structures to get more maintenance and upkeep in order to maintain a good or higher condition.
-Even a normal structure will show some signs of deteriorating which in turn can become a dilapidated structure in the future if it is not addressed over time.
-Overall, 100.0% of the structures in this study area are normal condition or worse.
+Even an average structure will show some signs of deteriorating which in turn can become a dilapidated structure in the future if it is not addressed over time.
+Overall, 100.0% of the structures in this study area are below normal condition or worse based upon the Hall County Assessor's data.